 Under bankruptcy law, an automatic stay is an automatic injunction that halts actions by creditors, with certain exceptions, to collect debts from a debtor who has declared bankruptcy.
 Under section 362 of the United States Bankruptcy Code, the stay begins at the moment the bankruptcy petition is filed.

-The stay exists until the earlier of case closure or the discharge being entered.
+The stay is in existence until the debtor gets a discharge or the case is closed.
 The purpose of the automatic stay is to allow people to reorganize their debts and get a discharge.

 The bankruptcy code however, provides a mechanism for relief for a secured creditor who is not receiving payments on their collateral.
 For instance, if you are a homeowner and you intend to keep your residence you have to continue making your mortgage payments.
 If you do not, the mortgage company will have grounds to ask the court to grant “relief from stay” to allow them to foreclose on their collateral.
 That means that if the court grants relief from say, the mortgage company could start or continue the foreclosure process.
 In many instances, a good bankruptcy attorney like David A. Arietta, can negotiate a settlement whereby the debtor starts making their mortgage payments again and pays an additional monthly payment to catch up on the post-petition arrears.
 In other instances secured creditors will seek relief from stay to repossess vehicles, especially in the situations where the debtor decided to surrender the vehicle.
 The vehicle may have been not worth keeping and the car value was less than the outstanding loan balance.

 Each situation is unique.
 For a personalized review of your situation, call David A. Arietta at (925) 472-8000.